armscye/armscye/packages/hooks/README.md

 }
 ```

-The `onShutdown` method is called when an application receives a system signal indicating it's time to gracefully shut down.
+The `onShutdown` method is called when an application receives a system signal indicating it's time to gracefully shutdown.
 Common signals include `SIGTERM` (termination request) and `SIGINT` (interrupt).

 The optional `signal` parameter might be provided, revealing the specific signal received.

 **Usage notes**

-Here's a basic example demonstrating how to use `ShutdownHook` to close a database connection before shutdown:
+Here's a basic example demonstrating how to use `ShutdownHook` to close a database connection:

 ```ts
 class MyShutdownHook implements ShutdownHook {